 - You have identified an existing quota holder who has agreed to transfer HCFC quota or part of a HCFC quota to you if you are granted a controlled substances licence for HCFCs.
 (You will be required to provide the name or the licence number of the licensee who has agreed to transfer HCFC quota to you).

 If you do not satisfy one of the two categories above, DO NOT submit the application or pay the non-refundable application fee.
-Please contact the Import Operations Team if you require further clarification.
+Please contact the Import and Export Operations Team if you require further clarification.

 If one of the two categories above is applicable to you, you may proceed with your application.
-Please note that unless you are applying for a waiver of the application fee, assessment of applications will not commence until the full application fee of $15,000 is received by the Department.
+Please note that unless you are applying for a waiver of the application fee, assessment of applications will not commence until the full application fee of $15,000 is received by the department.
 Application fees are non-refundable.
 There is no provision in the Act to refund the licence application fee.
 No refund is possible even where the applicant subsequently decides the licence is not required.